Create meaningful change for Indigenous youth to achieve their goals and better our communities.

 Volunteers will be expected to participate in the planning and implementation of the program activities, with the help of their Program Coordinator.
 Volunteers will be placed in cohorts and deliver the programming in person at their designated school from September to the end of April.
 Weekly sessions will follow the University calendar (including statutory holidays and breaks), however there will be additional opportunities to be involved 12 months a year.

-Volunteer mentors will need to commit a total of 2 hours per week per term to be eligible for the co-curricular record.
-Additionally, the volunteers are expected to participate in training and assessment before, during, and after the duration of the program year.
+Volunteers are expected to participate in training and assessment before, during, and after the duration of the program year.
 Volunteers are expected to make time for studying, work, appointments, and other personal commitments outside of their mentor time.
 This is not a drop-in program and we require and firm commitment from all volunteers to protect the integrity of our relationships with the students we support.

 This is a volunteer position.
 There is no monetary payment for the time you give.
 However, the impact of the relationships you can build is priceless.